Stephen Morgan (British politician)

 Stephen James Morgan (born 17 January 1981) is a British Labour Party politician who has been the Member of Parliament (MP) for Portsmouth South since 2017.
+He has served as Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs since July 2026, after serving as Minister of State for Food Security and Rural Affairs for just over a month.
+From 2024 to 2025, he was the Parliamentary Under-Secretary of State for Early Education.
+He also previously served as a Lord Commissioner of the Treasury from 2025 to 2026.

+Morgan previously sat on the Opposition front bench as a Shadow Minister for Rail, Schools, Armed Forces, Defence Procurement and Communities.

 Early life and career

 Stephen Morgan was born on 17 January 1981 in Portsmouth, Hampshire.
 He attended the comprehensive Priory School in Fratton and then Portsmouth College in Baffins.
 He then studied politics and sociology at the University of Bristol before gaining a master's degree in politics at Goldsmiths in London.

 Morgan has been chair of Portsmouth Cultural Consortium, a resident-led group committed to improving the city through cultural regeneration, vice chair of Age UK Portsmouth and a governor at Arundel Court Junior School and his former secondary, Priory School.

 Before going into politics, Morgan's career was in local government working at Portsmouth City Council, later becoming Head of Community Engagement for the Royal Borough of Kensington and Chelsea.
 From 2015 until 2017, he was CEO of Basingstoke Voluntary Action.
 This role allowed him to run for public office for the first time and in May 2016 he became the councillor for Charles Dickens, a central ward in Portsmouth City Council.
 Later that year, he became the Leader of the Portsmouth Labour Group.

-In 2016 Morgan campaigned for Remain in the 2016 Brexit referendum.
-He was an early supporter of the People's Vote campaign arguing that the public should be given another chance to vote on Brexit.
-He vowed to lead the remain campaign in Portsmouth if this referendum had taken place.
+In 2016, Morgan campaigned for 'Remain' in the 2016 Brexit referendum.
+He was an early supporter of the 'People's Vote' campaign, arguing that the public should be given another chance to vote on Brexit.
+He vowed to lead the 'Remain' campaign in Portsmouth if this referendum had taken place.